irelislopez/Getting-and-Cleaning-Data-Course-Project-For-Coursera/README.md

 d.
 Appropriately labels the data set with descriptive variable names.
 e.
 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 2. CodeBook.md: This file describes the variables, the data, and any transformations or work that was performed to clean up the data.
-3. tidy_data.txt: This file contains the final tidy data set with the average of each variable for each activity and each subject.
+3. tidydata.txt: This file contains the final tidy data set with the average of each variable for each activity and each subject.

 ## How to Run the Script
 To run the analysis, follow these steps: